 By Kelly Bailey from Perth USAsia Centre | 10 Mar 2017

-Philippines Geopolitics Specialist, Richard Heydarian, gave a public lecture on how the assertive policies of Filipino President Rodrigo Duterte are shaping the escalating South China Sea dispute and wider East Asian geopolitics.
+Professor Richard Heydarian, Manila-based academic, columnist and author visited the Perth USAsia Centre in March and delivered a lecture on how the assertive policies of Philippines President Rodrigo Duterte is shaping the escalating South China Sea dispute and wider East Asian geopolitics.

-Heydarian highlighted that despite Duterte's strong approval ratings, his dismissal of the United States (U.S.) and gravitation towards China has met with notable domestic criticism.
+President Duterte is highly popular, but the Philippine population is critical towards his foreign policy vision, particularly towards his anti-US sentiment and pro-China leanings.
+Duterte's strong approval ratings, his dismissal of the United States (US) and gravitation towards China has met with notable domestic criticism.

-Heydarian argues that Duterte's seemingly pro-China stance is simply strategic pragmatism, with Duterte aware that in an increasingly post-U.S. world, the Philippines must be more pragmatic and transactional with the 'Great Powers'
+The Philippines foreign policy of today has become increasingly pragmatic and transactional.
+Professor Heydarian argues that President Duterte's pro-China stance is simply strategic pragmatism, with President Duterte cognisant to the fact that in an increasingly post-US world, the Philippines must be more pragmatic and transactional with the 'Great Powers'

-If China refuses to make concessions in the South China Sea, Heydarian predicts that Duterte could rapidly develop a hostile stance towards China.
-Such a swing would heighten tensions in the region, amidst what Heydarian describes as a very fluid situation
+Foreign policy swings in the Philippines in not uncommon.
+If China refuses to make concessions in the South China Sea, Professor Heydarian believes that President Duterte could rapidly develop a hostile stance towards China.
+Such a swing would heighten tensions in the region, amidst is a very fluid situation

 Kelly Bailey is an intern at the Perth USAsia Centre